 What Is a River?

-Rivers are large, natural streams of flowing water found everywhere on earth.
-River Nile in Africa and Amazon in South America are the two largest rivers in the world.
+Rivers are natural streams of free-flowing water.
+The Nile river in Africa and Amazon river in South America are the two largest rivers.

-The source of a river can be a melting glacier, melting snow, a lake.
-The strong flow of a river can even shape a landscape by the process of weathering and erosion.
+A river can originate from melting glacier, snow or a lake.
+The strong flow of a river can form a delta, e.g. Sunderban delta.
+It is formed due to weathering and erosion.

 What Is a Lake?